gemc/home/_examples/optical/cherenkov.md

 ## Generator

-The default kinematics is a 1 GeV electron beam generated along the z-axis near the start of the radiator.
-This is defined in the YAML file:
+The particle kinematics are defined in the YAML file:

 ```yaml
 gparticle: